 Table of contents

 The main difference between Trello and Asana is a way to display projects and tasks.
 Trello display tasks like sticky notes on the whiteboard (Usually called Kanban boards).
-While in Asana tasks are displayed in a List, Timeline, and Calendar.
+While in Asana tasks are displayed in a List, Timeline, Kanban Board, and Calendar.

 Basically, Trello only provides very basic features for managing tasks.
 And most importantly, Trello does not provide a reporting feature, while Asana provides it.
 However, Trello offers an integration feature named “Power-Ups” to add extra functionality to your boards.
 Below is a comparison table of feature availability at Trello and Asana.